pathologist007/Hydra/README.md

-Download videos using your terminal free!
+Download Youtube videos using your terminal!
-Feel free, It is available on linux and windows
+Feel free, It is available on Linux, Mac and Windows!